 Single Player - Imogen Mellor

-We all know that one of the main draws of the games has always been sitting around with you friends and beat them with various amounts of glee, frustration and trash talk.
+We all know that one of the main draws of the games has always been sitting around with you friends and beating them with various amounts of glee, frustration and trash talk.
 However, in Super Smash Bros.
 Ultimate, that frustration now extends to the World of Light, a new single player story mode.
 The story isn’t complicated, as it basically revolves around all playable characters in Smash, along with every ‘Spirit’ of any Nintendo, Sega and other large developers characters, being captured by Galeem.
 All except the lovable pink orb, Kirby.
 You play as Kirby until you unlock other playable characters, beating different levels based on the characters and Spirits you unlock.
 For example the Chorus Kids are represented by 3 Jigglypuffs who just love to sing and send you to sleep.
 This mode is hilarious and fun at the best of times but incredibly challenging at the worst.
 There doesn’t always seem to be a rhyme or reason why one may be super easy, when others are insanely difficult.

 “This mode is hilarious and fun at the best of times but incredibly challenging at the worst